mhenke/DataTablesForWheels/readme.txt

 Unzip the Demo-x.x.zip file into CFWheel's webroot.
-You will need to place the jquery and dataTables js files in your javascripts folder You will need to place the demo_table.css in your stylesheets folder
+You will need to place the jquery and dataTables js files in your javascripts folder You will need to place the demo_table.css in your stylesheets folder You will need to place the dataTables images in your images folder? (not sure)

 Load - http://localhost/index.cfm/datatables/demo